chrismartinjazz/odin-library/planning.md

 - Make all fields required
 - Make the Title a max of 200 characters
 - Make the Author a max of 70 characters
-- Make the Pages be a number
+- Make the Pages be a number, max 100,000